 Admission to the Program

 Students normally enter the certificate program at the beginning of their junior year.
 Interested students must submit a completed application form by May 31 of their sophomore year to the program representative.
 The application should include a brief description of the student's plan to fulfill the independent work requirement (see below) and a short essay explaining the student's interest in the finance certificate.
-Criteria for admission include the overall academic record of the student in the freshman and sophomore years, the plan to complete the independent work, and an essay.
+Criteria for admission include the overall academic record of the student's first year and sophomore year, the plan to complete the independent work, and an essay.
 See the Program in Finance website for more details.

 As economic theory, mathematics, and probability and statistics are pervasive in modern financial analysis, completion of the certificate in finance requires mathematical ability and preparation.
 The following foundation courses, or their equivalent, are required for admission into the program and (except as noted) must be completed by the end of the sophomore year.
 ECO and ORF majors require a higher level of proficiency in the prerequisite courses to ensure that the independent work is sufficiently quantitative.
 Consequently, ECO and ORF majors must have a minimum average grade of B- calculated across all prerequisites.
 All courses require a letter grade (pass/fail not allowed).

-2. Economics: ECO 310 (Microeconomic Theory: A Mathematical Approach)
+- Economics: ECO300 OR ECO 310 (Microeconomic Theory: A Mathematical Approach)

 Program of Study

 - A total of five courses, at level 300 or higher.
 All students must have a minimum grade of C+ averaged over the core courses, the elective courses, and the independent work.

 - The two core courses, ECO 362 (Financial Investments) and ECO 363 (Corporate Finance and Financial Institutions), typically completed during the junior year.